-- 8A.
-Random search and seizure and drug testing at schools.-(1) Unless authorised by the principal for legitimate educational purposes, no person may bring a dangerous object or illegal drug onto school premises or have such object or drug in his or her possession on school premises or during any school activity. - (2) Subject to subsection (3), the principal or his or her delegate may, at random, search any group of learners, or the property of a group of learners, for any dangerous object or illegal drug, if a fair and reasonable suspicion has been established- - that a dangerous object or an illegal drug may be found on school premises or during a school activity; or - (b) that one or more learners on school premises or during a school activity are in possession of dangerous objects or illegal drugs. - (3) (a) A search contemplated in subsection (2) may only be conducted after taking into account all relevant factors, including - the best interest of the learners in question or of any other learner at the school; - the safety and health of the learners in question or of any other learner at the school; - (ifeasonable evidence of illegal activity; and - (ial relevant evidence received. - (b) When conducting a search contemplated in subsection (2), the principal or his or her delegate must do so in a manner that is reasonable and proportional to the suspected illegal activity. - (4) Where a search contemplated in subsection (2) entails a body search of the learners in question, such search may only- - (a) be conducted by- - (i) the principal, if he or she is of the same gender as the learner; or - (ii) by the principal's delegate, who must be of the same gender as the learner; - (b) be done in a private area, and not in view of another learner; - (c) be done if one adult witness, of the same gender as the learner, is present; and - (d) be done if it does not extend to a search of a body cavity of the learner. - (5) Any dangerous object or illegal drug that has been seized must be- - (a) clearly and correctly labelled with full particulars, including- - (i) the name of learner in whose possession it was found; - (ii) the time and date of search and seizure; - (iii) an incident reference number; - (iv) the name of person who searched the learner; - (v) the name of the witness; and - (vi) any other details that may be necessary to identify the item and incident; - (b) recorded in the school record book; and - (c) handed over to the police immediately to dispose of it in terms of section 31 of the Criminal Procedure Act, 1977 (Act No. 51 of 1977).
+- (a) A search contemplated in subsection (2) may only be conducted after taking into account all relevant factors, including- - (i) the best interest of the learners in question or of any other learner at the school; - (ii) the safety and health of the learners in question or of any other learner at the school; - (iii) reasonable evidence of illegal activity; and - (iv) all relevant evidence received. - (b) When conducting a search contemplated in subsection (2), the principal or his or her delegate must do so in a manner that is reasonable and proportional to the suspected illegal activity. - (4) Where a search contemplated in subsection (2) entails a body search of the learners in question, such search may only- - (a) be conducted by- - (i) the principal, if he or she is of the same gender as the learner; or - (ii) by the principal's delegate, who must be of the same gender as the learner; - (b) be done in a private area, and not in view of another learner; - (c) be done if one adult witness, of the same gender as the learner, is present; and - (d) be done if it does not extend to a search of a body cavity of the learner. - (5) Any liquor, dangerous object or drug that has been seized must be- [S 8A(5), words preceding (a), substituted by s 8(c) of Act 32 of 2024 with effect from 24 December 2024.]

+- (a) clearly and correctly labelled with full particulars, including- - (i) the name of learner in whose possession it was found; - (ii) the time and date of search and seizure; - (iii) an incident reference number; - (iv) the name of person who searched the learner; - (v) the name of the witness; and - (vi) any other details that may be necessary to identify the item and incident; - (b) recorded in the school record book; and - (c) handed over to the police immediately to dispose of it in terms of section 31 of the Criminal Procedure Act.